Crawnicles/Algorithmic-Trading-App/README.md

 ![Take Profit - Long Entry](./images/LW_Long_TP.png)
 ![Take Profit - short Entry](./images/LW_Short_TP.png)

+---
-## Our proposal
+## Our Modifications

+---

 We want to find out if this strategy can be improved on using Machine Learning to determine if we can find a better % multiplier to use or if Larry Williams was on the money with the use of a 25% move.
-WE are looking to use the following markets to test:
+We are looking to use the following markets to test:

 - S&P 500 Index (Stock ticker SPX)
 - CBOE Volatility Index (Symbol VIX)